byui-cit/wdd131/src/prove/register-form-1.md

 ---
-title: Registration Form part 1
+title: Registration Form
 description: This activity will give you a mostly complete, styled form that could be used to register youth for a camp.
 Our job will be to make the two buttons on the form functional.
 time: 60 minutes
 ---

 ## **01** Review the provided HTML/CSS

 Create a new folder to hold this project called `register`.
-Then download the [index.html](../teacher/register/start/form.html) and a css file: [register.css](../teacher/register/start/register.css) and place them in your new folder.
+Then download the [index.html](/examples/register/start/form.html) (you may need to view source then copy and paste for the HTML) and a CSS file: [register.css](/examples/register/start/register.css) and place them in your new folder.
 Add a link as well to this new page to your root `/index.html` file.

 Begin by reviewing the code that makes up the form and the CSS for the form.
 Note that there is a lot going on with the CSS.
 Most of it should look familiar though.
 The exception might be the section where the radio buttons are styled.
 There will be several new things in that section that you may not have seen before.
 Take a look and see if you can figure out what is going on.